gene-git/wg-client/README.rst

   and the app will handle keeping everything running.
   If ssh cannot reconnect, it waits a while and tries again.

-* As root *--status* now shows ssh/resolv for all users if they have ssh/resolv monitor

 * Auto fix of resolv.conf (new option *--fix-dns-auto-start*)

   Network refresh often happens after sleep/resume (e.g. laptop lid close/open) or